emx34/doofus/README.md

 **(2)** - **STANDALONE ADLIB MUSIC PLAYER "The Bone Shaker Architect" Engine --- TBSAplay.exe v0.4**

-**This player is the original adlib player engine for the Doofus game.
+**This player is The 0riginal Adlib-Player-Engine for the Doofus game.
 After much effort, it was extracted from the game and made to run standalone from the command line.**

 <img width="899" height="548" alt="adlib" src="https://github.com/user-attachments/assets/83161383-c465-45cc-b2d3-a08a6a1b4afe" />